Storm-battered South is again under threat. A boy swept into a drain fights for his life

 A heavy line of storms swept into Atlanta near the end of the morning rush hour.
 Busy hub airports in Atlanta and Charlotte, North Carolina, reported delays.
 The National Weather Service's Storm Prediction Center cited an “enhanced risk” for severe weather from Texas to South Carolina.
 An emergency manager reported “significant wind damage” from a possible tornado Thursday afternoon in the Vidalia, Georgia, area, a region known for producing onions.

 The storms continue a streak of torrential rains and tornadoes this week from the Plains to the Midwest and, now, the Southeast.
 Since Monday, 39 states have been under threat of severe weather and at least four people have died.
-On Wednesday, 98 million people were under some sort of severe weather risk, said Evan Bentley, a Storm Prediction Center forecaster.
+On Wednesday and Thursday, about 220 million people were under some sort of severe weather risk, with some in danger multiple days, said Matthew Elliott, a Storm Prediction Center forecaster.

 The weather comes on the heels of a stormy April in which the U.S. had 300 confirmed tornadoes, the second-most on record for the month and the most since 2011.